 3.3 Other Paradoxes of Self-Reference

 In the larger family of paradoxes of self-reference beyond the semantic, dialetheism affords a treatment of the set-theoretic paradoxes.
 These paradoxes arise in set theories based on an unrestricted ‘comprehension schema’ for sets: for any condition or property, including paradoxical ones like non-self-membership, there exists a corresponding set.
 In particular, inconsistent sets like Russell’s are admitted; analogously to the Liar, the Russell set is and is not a member of itself.
 As with the truth schema, the set comprehension principle seems very natural and intuitive, and such contradictions do not give rise to triviality due to the paraconsistent logic underlying the formal theories.
-Though the issue is too technical to be addressed here, and more appropriately dealt with in the entries on paraconsistent logic and inconsistent mathematics, the reader can consult Routley 1979, Brady 1989, for inconsistent set theories, and Weber 2012 for recent results in the field.
+Though the issue is too technical to be addressed here, and more appropriately dealt with in the entries on paraconsistent logic and inconsistent mathematics, the reader can consult Routley 1979, Brady 1989, for inconsistent set theories, and Weber 2012.
 See also Mortensen 1995.
 For different approaches to dialetheic set theory, see Restall 1992 and Ripley 2015b.

 Since dialetheism appears to resolve both the semantic and set theoretic paradoxes at once and in the same sort of way (namely, accept the contradictory outcomes as true), this has been presented as another major strong point for dialetheism.
 Priest argues that the paradoxes share an underlying structure (which he calls the Inclosure Schema in Priest 2002).
 This is used in tandem with what Priest dubs the principle of uniform solution (“same kind of paradox, same kind of solution”) to urge that, since all the set theoretic and semantic paradoxes are of a kind, then dialetheism presents a uniquely unified solution.
+For a detailed pursuit of a dialetheic response to the paradoxes in general, see Weber 2021.

 A point of dispute about the dialetheic approach to the paradoxes of self-reference concerns the Curry paradox.
 This is produced by a self-referential sentence claiming ‘If I am true, then \(\bot\)’, where \(\bot\) is a constant (what logicians usually call the falsum) which is or entails something that is also dialetheically unacceptable, say \(\bot =\) ‘Everything is true’, the incoherent trivialist claim.
 Prima facie, this does not involve negation, nor a falsity predicate.
 However, many logicians think that Curry’s paradox is very similar to the Liar, and therefore by the principle of uniform solution that it should be handled in the same way.
 A dialetheist, though, cannot simply accept that the Curry sentence is both true and false, because if it is true then \(\bot\) follows.
 Dialetheists need a different treatment of Curry.
 A standard dialetheic strategy to deal with the Curry paradox has consisted in exploiting paraconsistent logics with a ‘noncontractive’ conditional (see again Priest 1987, Ch, 6, Beall 2009, Ch.
 2), which do not validate the Contraction (or Absorption) Law, i.e., the rule: from \(A \rightarrow(A \rightarrow B)\) infer \(A \rightarrow B\), or the so-called pseudo-modus ponens principle \((A \wedge(A \rightarrow B)) \rightarrow B\).
 Stronger forms of the paradox, though, validity curry, seem to show that dropping these principles is not enough (Beall and Murzi 2013).
 This leads to contraction-free logics within the broader family of substructural logics (Restall 2000, Priest 2015), and indeed substructural dialetheic approaches that drop principles other than contraction, such as transitivity (Ripley 2012).
 Curry’s paradox puts pressure on the dialetheic story about uniform solution to the paradoxes.
 Beall (2014a, 2014b) urges this point; Weber et al 2014 is a reply.